-From the collection of Mr. William W. Wood.
+From the collection of Mr. Wm.
+W. Wood.

-MYRMOSA, Latr.
+MYRMOSA.
+Latr.

 M. unicolor.
 Black; abdomen with cinereous hair; metathorax with an impressed line.
+Inhabits N.W. territory.

-Head with short cinereous hair, somewhat longer about the mouth; densely punctured; thorax and scutel densely punctured, and with scattered cinereous short hair; posterior segment of the former with two light parallel impressed lines; wings hyaline, nervures fuscous; metathorax with a longitudinal, impressed, very distinct line; and a transverse one at base; hair more obvious each side; punctures smaller than those of the thorax; abdomen more hairy than any other part of the body.
+Head with short cinereous hair, somewhat longer about the mouth; densely punctured; thorax and scutel densely punctured, and with scattered, cinereous, short hair : posterior segment of the former with two slight, parallel, impressed lines; wings hyaline, nervures fuscous : metathorax with a longitudinal, impressed, very distinct line, and a transverse one at base : hair more obvious each side, punctures smaller than those of the thorax ; abdomen more hairy than any other part of the body.
+Length $\frac{1}{10}$ of an inch.